Hghrv/GDPR-Obfuscator/README.md

 Also note that the bucket names must be unique as required by AWS and therefore this project is provided with its own bucket names and AWS credentials for testing pruposes.
 However, guiding comments were carefully added in the terraform files (main.tf, s3.tf and s3_output.tf) so that steps could be replicated and re-edited by developpers if needed for their own AWS accounts.

 Please ensure that all package versions are the same across dependencies within the virtual environment as specified in the requirement.txt file.
-Also ensure that the correct version AWS_CLI is installed and that the AWS credentials are correctly configured before running tests (Whole-unit tests related to the AWS IAM account would fail otherwise).
+Also ensure that the correct version AWS_cli is installed and that the AWS credentials are correctly configured before running tests (Whole-unit tests related to the AWS IAM account would fail otherwise).

 .
 To set your AWS credentials run the folowing sript in your control line interface: